 Take a Lesson From the Best

-Finally, remember the Numero-uno most important presentation skill in consulting, which isn’t really a skill at all, but a discipline—it’s called rehearsal.
+Finally, remember the numero-uno most important presentation skill in consulting, which isn’t really a skill at all, but a discipline—it’s called rehearsal.

 Don’t just practice your presentation delivery method.
 Rehearse every presentation before you deliver it.